 There you have it, all those puzzling questions touching on why human life and every aspect of our Universe, from Space to Human life with our extraordinary minds.
 Next week we’ll have the final questions for the a/Author of this much needed sacred book that will lead us to coherent completeness.

 This blog post is from chapter 2.3 of Origin of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Why Human Life?
-The Biggest Unanswered Question of All Time
+Please use the Social Network links just below to share this information from The Explanation, Why Human Life?
+The No. 1 Unanswered Question of All Time